dataluscorp/browser/toolkit/modules/docs/Region.rst

 Region
 ======

-Firefox monitors the users region in order to show relevant local search engines and content.
+Datalus monitors the users region in order to show relevant local search engines and content.
 The region is tracked in 2 properties:

  * ``Region.current`` - The most recent location we detected for the user.